agentmorris/camera-trap-ml-survey/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/greenberg_recognition_2020.png" width="500">

-**Wei, W., Luo, G., Ran, J., & Li, J. (2019).
-Zilong: A tool to identify empty images in camera-trap data.
-Ecological Informatics, 101021.**
+**Wei W, Luo G, Ran J, Li J. Zilong: A tool to identify empty images in camera-trap data.
+Ecological Informatics.
+2020 Jan 1;55:101021.**

 Present a non-ML technique that uses edge detection and frame-to-frame differencing to identify animals.
 Test on 30k images from SS and 25k images from a private data set.
 Compare results to MLWIC, report 87% (85%) accuracy on animal (no-animal) images.
 Have slightly separate pipelines for foggy images, as reported by the user.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="media/wei2019.jpg" width="500">

-**Falzon, G., Lawson, C., Cheung, K. W., Vernes, K., Ballard, G., Fleming, P. J., ... & Meek, P. D. (2019).
-ClassifyMe: a field-scouting software for the identification of wildlife in camera trap images. bioRxiv, 646737.**
+**Falzon G, Lawson C, Cheung KW, Vernes K, Ballard GA, Fleming PJ, Glen AS, Milne H, Mather-Zardain A, Meek PD.
+ClassifyMe: a field-scouting software for the identification of wildlife in camera trap images.
+Animals.
+2020 Jan;10(1):58.**

 Present a thick-client tool (&ldquo;ClassifyMe&rdquo;) that allows a menu of Yolov2-based models.
 Five models are provided out of the gate, trained primarily on open data sets (Snapshot Sergenti, Caltech Camera Traps, Snapshot Wisconsin).